 A few theoretical studies (e.g., Rice et al. 1993) and extensive empirical studies have explored how growth mediates juvenile mortality rates (Jeyasingh and Weider 2005, Craig et al. 2006, Davidson and Dorn 2018, Pepi et al. 2018, Ma et al. 2021, Meehan et al. 2022).
 Yet, studies on how interactions between growth and survival scale up to influence population dynamics remain rare, with only one theoretical study exploring changes in equilibrium densities between predator and prey (Pepi et al. 2023).
-We believe the zero-population growth isocline of juvenile growth and survival rates is the first to illustrate the population dynamic predictions of growth-mediated predator limitation though juvenile mortality.
-We showed a negative slope between juvenile survival and growth confirming the logical conclusion that higher growth can allow populations to withstand lower survival (Figure 2 & 3).
+We suggest that our zero-population growth isocline from a size-indexed demographic model is the first to illustrate the population dynamic predictions of growth-mediated predator limitation though juvenile mortality.
+The resulting isocline between juvenile survival and growth illustrates and confirms the logic that faster growth can allow populations to withstand higher mortality (Figure 2 & 3).
 This result held for a variety of hydrologic conditions that affect reproduction (Figure 3) including when hydrologic conditions were held constant at the best depth for reproduction (Appendix S1:Figure S3).
 Although shown in a specific case, we expect this negative slope isocline would hold for species with size-dependent survival, particularly species with annual life cycles and type III survivorship.

 Interestingly, the isocline also seems to indicate that altering reproduction can change the magnitude of the negative slope of the isocline (i.e., better reproduction makes the slope more negative) suggesting that populations disproportionately benefit from increased reproductive rates when conditions for growth are better than when they are worse.
-Since reproductive maturity is indexed by size, this likely occurs due to a numerical response with juvenile snails that have hatched earlier growing and making it to maturity before the end of the reproductive season which produces a second cohort under the better reproductive conditions (i.e., the population becomes multivoltine).
+Since reproductive maturity is indexed by size, this likely occurs due to a numerical response with juvenile snails that have hatched earlier growing and making it to maturity before the end of the summer reproductive season which produces a cohort of early onset breeders under the better reproductive conditions (i.e., the population becomes multivoltine).
 To the best of our knowledge, this is possible under the current understanding of FAS biology but has not been observed, thus indicating an emergent theoretical prediction that could be tested further.
 In the population model in our study, water depth was an environmental condition that influenced reproductive rates, but other environmental conditions that influence reproduction could produce similar results.
-Indeed, temperature effects on reproductive rates have been extensively studied for many organisms (Dougherty et al. 2024), and temperature has been shown to influence multivoltinism moths in Boreal systems (Pöyry et al. 2011).
-The result that populations disproportionately benefit from increased reproduction at higher growth needs to be further corroborated with future theoretical work but demonstrates at least one reason for the need to explore the theoretical backing of population dynamic outcomes of this well-known concept.
+Indeed, temperature effects on reproductive rates have been extensively studied for many organisms (Dougherty et al. 2024), and temperature has been shown to influence multi-voltinism in moths in Boreal systems (Pöyry et al. 2011).
+The result that populations disproportionately benefit from increased reproductive rates at higher growth needs to be further corroborated with future theoretical work, but our suggestion demonstrates at least one reason for the need to explore the theoretical backing of population dynamic outcomes of this well-known concept.

 Interpreting empirical measures of survival and growth